particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 If your device is not compatible with the cellular infrastructure in your country, **it will be unable to connect to the Internet using a Particle SIM or any other SIM.**

 ### 2) Is your antenna connected?
-Your Electron cannot connect without the included external cellular antenna.
+Your {{device}} cannot connect without the included external cellular antenna.
 Please make sure it is connected as depicted below:

 ![Attach the antenna](/assets/images/antenna_attach.jpg)

 ### 3) Is your battery connected?
-Your Electron *requires a Li-Po battery or high current power source to communicate wirelessly*.
+Your {{device}} *requires a Li-Po battery or high current power source to communicate wirelessly*.
 Make sure your battery is connected as depicted below:

 ![Connect the battery](/assets/images/attach_batt.jpg)

-While the Electron does not *require* that you attach the USB cable, this will ensure that your battery does not run out of charge during the connection process.
+While the {{device}} does not *require* that you attach the USB cable, this will ensure that your battery does not run out of charge during the connection process.

 ### 4) Is your SIM activated?
 In order for your Particle SIM card to connect to the cellular network, it needs to be activated.
 The *only* way to do this is to go through SIM activation and setup at [https://setup.particle.io](https://setup.particle.io).
 Follow the on-screen prompts to complete device setup and SIM activation.

 ### 5) Are you using a 3rd party (non-Particle) SIM?
-If you're not using a Particle SIM, you will have to change the cellular APN on the Electron before it can connect.
+If you're not using a Particle SIM, you will have to change the cellular APN on the {{device}} before it can connect.
 A Username and Password may also be required.
-To connect the Electron with a 3rd party SIM, visit our [setup page](http://setup.particle.io), choose  "Setup an Electron with SIM card" and follow the on screen instructions to set your APN, download a new firmware binary, and flash it to your device.
+To connect the {{device}} with a 3rd party SIM, visit our [setup page](http://setup.particle.io), choose  "Setup an {{device}} with SIM card" and follow the on screen instructions to set your APN, download a new firmware binary, and flash it to your device.

 > **NOTE**: Until you have done this, your device _will not_ be able to connect to the Internet.

 There are additional instructions in the [3rd-party SIM FAQ](/support/particle-devices-faq/electron-3rdparty-sims).

 ### 6) Check the cellular coverage in your area
-The Electron leverages a number of cellular carriers to provide excellent coverage, but it *is* possible that you are outside GSM coverage in your country.
+The {{device}} leverages a number of cellular carriers to provide excellent coverage, but it *is* possible that you are outside GSM coverage in your country.
 Fortunately, it's relatively simple to check:

 - Go to [the pricing page](https://www.particle.io/products/connectivity/cellular-iot-sim-2g-3g-lte#additional-mbs) and select your country from the dropdown.
 Note the cellular provider in your country.
 In the US, for example, service is provided by `T-Mobile and AT&T`.
 - Navigate to <a href="http://opensignal.com" target="_blank">http://opensignal.com</a> in your browser